pyscajor/PorthsAndGigs/beacon-hill-tresco.md

 ![Round-walled stone structure with the remains of white paint on the stonework.
 Ivy grows up the side.
 It is situated to the left of a granite building.](website-images/Tresco-Beacon-Hill/4-dodman-lookout.jpg)

 _4: Lookout used later by the coastguard, at the 1794 flag signal station on Dodman Point, one of a chain running along the south coast.
-Beyond the gap between the lookout and watch house is one of the stones with iron loops for stays holding a signal pole in the centre of the plot.
+In the foreground, left, and also beyond the gap between the lookout and watch house, are some of the stones with iron loops for stays holding a signal pole in the centre of the plot.
 The station on St Martin’s Chapel Down, too distant to link directly to the chain, signalled to ships.
 The pilots of Scilly served the information networks, taking news and mails to and from ships._

 Pilots using the Beacon Hill lookout may have worked out of New Grimsby or Old Grimsby to either side.
 The 1887 map shows traces of an old route to Point, New Grimsby.
 Two paved slipways remain there (**Photo 5**), at the site of the gig sheds seen in the 1862 painting on the website front page.
 The _Zelda_ of 1874 was once kept here (Richard Jenkins, Bryher, pers. comm.).
 Gig crews elsewhere on Tresco could use carns to keep watch and signal, as no doubt at Carn Near where the gigs _Gleaner_ and _Longkeel_ were kept (Joby Newton, pers. comm.) (**Photo 6**).